boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 : Options are mapped to bits according to their option numbers.
 UDP option Kind 0 corresponds to the least-significant bit in the udpSafeOptions IE while Kind 191 corresponds to the most-significant bit of the IE. The bit is set to 1 if the corresponding safe UDP option is observed in the Flow.
 The bit is set to 0 if the option is not observed in the Flow.
+: The reduced-size encoding specified in {{Section 6.2 of !RFC7011}} is followed whenever fewer octets are needed to report observed safe UDP options.
+For example, if only option Kinds <= 32 are observed, then the value of the udpSafeOptions IE can be encoded as unsigned32, or if only option Kinds <= 63 are observed, then the value of the udpSafeOptions IE can be encoded as unsigned64.
+: The presence of udpSafeExIDList is an indication that the SAFE Experimental option is observed in a Flow.
+The presence of udpSafeExIDList takes precedence over setting the correspoding bit in the udpSafeOptions IE for the same Flow.
+In order to make use of the reduced-size encoding in the presence of udpSafeExIDList IE, the Exporter MUST NOT set to 1 the EXP flag of the udpSafeOptions IE that is reported for the same Flow.

 Abstract Data Type:
 :  unsigned192